 Formal educational rotations in perinatal pathology, genetics, critical care, neonatology and fetal echo are required.
 Through the Fetal Care Institute, we work closely with the neonatal division and all pediatric subspecialists.
 Attendance at journal club, weekly didactic seminars and monthly ultrasound/genetics conferences is required.
 Additional educational conferences, including weekly Society for Maternal-Fetal Medicine fellow lecture series, monthly perinatal pathology and weekly fetal anomaly teaching conferences, are encouraged.
 Weekly departmental grand rounds are required.
 First-year fellows will participate in the "Introduction to Academic Medicine" lecture series.
 Advanced degrees (e.g. Public Health, MBA) are available through Saint Louis University.

-If you are interested in applying to our fellowship program, complete an application through Electronic Residency Application Service (ERAS) before the May 31 deadline.
+We will be filling two new positions for the 2022-23 academic year.
+All applicants need to apply using the Electronic Residency Application Service (ERAS) from the Association of American Medical Colleges (AAMC) and the Education Commission for Foreign Medical Graduates (ECFMG) before the May 31 deadline.
+Emailed applications will not be reviewed.
 All completed applications will be reviewed to determine your candidacy for a personal interview.
 We participate in the National Resident Matching Program (NRMP) match process.